Timber flooring or tiled flooring? Which one do you choose? When you build or renovate, deciding the flooring is one of the most important decisions.

 - Tiles are moisture and stain resistant.

-- They come in more variety of styles, colours, shapes and sizes compared to timber, some designs replicate timber.
+- They come in more variety of styles, colours, shapes and sizes compared to timber and vinyl, some designs even replicate timber.

-- Most types of tile are eco-friendly.
-For example, ceramic tile is considered a green product since it is made with clay and glass tile in most cases are made from recycled glass.
+- Most types of tiles are eco-friendly.
+For example, a ceramic tile is considered a green product since it is made with clay and glass tile in most cases are made from recycled glass.

 - Tiles are easy to lay and they can be made to fit any space.